 STEP 1: PLAN AND VISUALIZE

 Before you ever start, you want to decide how many strands you are going to use.
-Then you will visually divide the tree from top to bottom into that many sections.
-So, if you are adding three strands like I did to the tree in the video, then you can look at the tree and divide it into three sections from top to bottom.
-Here is a tree with one section drawn.
-The other two sections are on either side.
+Then you will visually divide the tree from top to bottom into that many triangular sections.
+So, if you are adding three strands like I did to the tree in the video, then you can look at the tree and divide it into three triangular sections from top to bottom.
+Here is a tree with one triangular section drawn.
+The other two sections are on either side of this section.

 STEP 2: START AT THE TOP

 Before you do anything, you will want to plug your lights in to make sure they are working.
-Then, you will want to start adding your strand at the top of the tree.
+Then, you will want to start adding your strand of lights from the top of the tree to the bottom of the tree in your first triangular section.
 It’s best to add them while they are plugged in so you can see exactly where they are going.
 Obviously, the end that is plugged in to the wall will be near the bottom of the tree and the other end of is what you will have at the top of the tree.

 STEP 3: ZIG ZAG AND IN AND OUT